 The Central Florida Clean Air Team, a coalition of government, business, transportation and health organizations, is requesting submissions for the 2017 Clean Air Award.
 The mission of the Clean Air Team is to protect a precious asset – our air.
 The Clean Air Award is presented annually to an organization that has done outstanding work to improve the region’s air quality.

 While Clean Air Award entries can be submitted at any time, the deadline for the 2017 Clean Air Awards is Friday, April 7.
-Questions can be directed to Ms. Mary Ann Horne (407) 481-5672 x305, or mhorne@MetroPlanOrlando.com.
+Questions about the award or the form — as well as any additional materials that might pertain to your entry — can be directed to Ms. Mary Ann Horne (407) 481-5672 x305, or mhorne@MetroPlanOrlando.com.

 Entries will be judged on the general criteria below as well as criteria specific to the type of project being entered, as listed under “Eligible Projects/Programs” on the attached page.
 The general criteria are: